PonMorin/Hackathon-2024-Integrate/README.md

 ```
 python3 integrate/calibrate-cam.py
 ```
-After running this command, **wait approximately 10 seconds** and then press Ctrl + C
+After running this command, **wait approximately 10 seconds** and then press Ctrl + C or Press the `Q` key on your keyboard.

 ### Step 4: Run Application
 ```